victhern/SDWAN-WebApp/README.md

 ## Personalization
 This app can be deployed for different companies.
 To adapt the app for different companies the following components must be modified in the App Settings tab:
-* Loss tolerance
+* Packet Loss threshold
-* Latency tolerance
+* Latency threshold
 * Company name
 * Company logo